-Then, when baby is going to be put down for a nap give him his lovey to hold.
-If baby is not going to be put down, but is chillin’ in a carseat or Ergo, the lovey can be given to him as well.
+Then, when the baby is going to be put down for a nap give him his lovey to hold.
+If the baby is not going to be put down but is chillin’ in a car seat or Ergo, the lovey can be given to him as well.

 The American Academy of Pediatrics recommends transitional objects for children and notes that if you don’t offer one, your child will probably choose one before the end of his first year.

 Your child may not choose a blanket, of course.
 He may prefer a soft toy or even the satin trim on Mom’s bathrobe.
 Chances are, he’ll make his choice between months eight and twelve, and he’ll keep it with him for years to come.
-When he’s tired, it will help him get to sleep.
-When he’s separated from you, it will reassure him.
+If he’s tired, the lovey helps him get to sleep.
+If he’s separated from you, it will reassure him.
 When he’s frightened or upset, it will comfort him.
 When he’s in a strange place, it will help him feel at home.

-My experience was that within a few weeks, handing my baby the lovey made him relaxed and sleepy.
+My experience is that within a few weeks, handing my baby the lovey made him relaxed and sleepy.
 When my kids needed to begin napping at daycare outside the home, they had their loveys with them.
 Julian’s was a yellow duck named Mr. Quackers, or Quackers for short.
-So when Scarlett came along and had a pink giraffe lovey, we called it Pinkers.
+So when Scarlett came along and had a pink giraffe lovey, we call it Pinkers.

-Scarlett refused to accept the back-up Pinkers we offered her for daycare, but I was very worried about letting the original Pinkers out of the house.
-When I finally confessed to my bossy 2-year old that Real Pinkers had to stay in the crib, but Car Pinkers could come in the car and School Pinkers could be with her at daycare, she was totally fine with it.
-I suppose the problem was my false representation of Pinkers.
+Scarlett refused to accept the backup Pinkers we offered her for daycare, but I was very worried about letting the original Pinkers out of the house.
+I finally confessed to my bossy 2-year old that Real Pinkers had to stay in the crib, but Car Pinkers could come in the car and School Pinkers could be with her at daycare, she’s totally fine with that.
+I suppose the problem is my false representation of Pinkers.